grzegorznowak/cardano-node-role/README.md

 ## Donations

-Running CI pipeline for this project is no fluff, so any donations are highly appreciated
+Running CI pipeline for this project is no fluff, so your support is highly appreciated

 ##### RVN wallet
 `RKcFiQxRpUv6GTVSX7HQZc4EA5jAKPkVNV`